dhmmasson/testDrivenDevelopment/Home.md

 ### Flight data records

-Records about a flight will be store in a text file.
+Records about a flight will be stored in a text file.
 Specifications can be found [here](./Pandora-»-Flight-Records)

 ### Flight Analysis